Rubaiyat of Omar Khayyam: English

 Is the resting-place of the piebald horse of night and day;

 It is a pavilion which has been abandoned by a hundred Jamshyds;

 It is a palace that is the resting-place of a hundred Bahrams.

 The English novelist and orientalist Jessie Cadell (1844–1884) consulted various manuscripts of the Rubaiyat with the intention of producing an authoritative edition.
 Her translation of 150 quatrains was published posthumously in 1899.

-A. J. Arberry in 1949 and 1952 produced translations of two putative thirteenth-century manuscripts recently acquired by the Chester Beatty Library and Cambridge University Library.
+A. J. Arberry in 1949 and 1952 produced translations of two putative thirteenth-century manuscripts acquired shortly before by the Chester Beatty Library and Cambridge University Library.
 However, it was soon established that, unbeknown to Arberry or the libraries, the manuscripts were recent forgeries.
 While Arberry's work had been misguided, it was published in good faith.

 The 1967 translation of the Rubáiyat by Robert Graves and Omar Ali-Shah created a scandal.
 The authors claimed it was based on a twelfth-century manuscript located in Afghanistan, where it was allegedly utilized as a Sufi teaching document.
 But the manuscript was never produced, and British experts in Persian literature were easily able to prove that the translation was in fact based on Edward Heron Allen's analysis of possible sources for FitzGerald's work.

 Quatrains 11 and 12 (the equivalent of FitzGerald's quatrain XI in his 1st edition, as above):